GVSU-CIS371/team-team-ckjl/README.md

 ## Important

 - Always check `if (!user.value) return` before making Firestore calls
-- Never hardcode a `uid` — always use `user.value.uid`
-- Firestore security rules enforce that users can only access their own documents
+- Use Firestore security rules to enforce that users can only access their own documents